The Royals

 Episodes typically run twenty to thirty-five minutes — most land between 25 min and 31 min — and the run-time is fairly consistent across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Society & Culture show.

-The show is actively publishing — the most recent episode landed earlier today, with 24 episodes already out so far this year.
-The busiest year was 2025, with 54 episodes published.
+The show is actively publishing — the most recent episode landed 3 days ago, with 30 episodes already out so far this year.
 Published by The Times.

 From the publisher